phoe/amb/MANUAL.md

 It is obviously possible that `amb` does not find a successful match if the constraints it is given are impossible to meet with the given list of values.
-In such a case, this implementation of `amb` by default signals a warning and returns `nil`.
+In such a case, by default, `amb` signals a warning and returns `nil`.

 ```lisp
 AMB> (flet ((foo (x) (constrain (evenp x)))